8 States With The Most Affordable Assisted Living

 Do you think the newly released data is likely to change your opinion about where your senior loved ones should live?
 Let us know in the comments.

 - affordable senior living

-- affordable living cost states
+- affordable living state

-- what states are best for affordable elder care
+- best states for elder care